-The Automox client requires that a system environment variable is set.
+The Automox client requires that you set up PAC files via Windows Group Policy, and that a system environment variable is set.
 This is not a profile environment variable but rather a system environment variable.
 For Windows clients, Automox supports the use of PAC files for proxy deployments and will attempt to use your IE proxy settings.

 Step 1.
 In the Control Panel, click System and Security.